Resolutions of moduli spaces and homological stability: Introduction and statement of results

-Let $\Sigma_{g, b}$ be an oriented surface of genus $g$ with $b$ boundary components, and $\Gamma_{g,b} := \pi_0(\Diff^+(\Sigma_{g,b}, \partial \Sigma_{g, b}))$ denote its \textit{mapping class group}: the group of isotopy classes of diffeomorphisms.
+denote its \textit{mapping class group}: the group of isotopy classes of orientation-preserving diffeomorphisms.
 Over the last thirty years there has been an intense interest in the homological aspects of this family of groups, stemming principally from the rational homology equivalence $B\Gamma_g \simeq_\bQ \mathbf{M}_g$ from the classifying space of $\Gamma_g$ to the moduli space of Riemann surfaces of genus $g$.

-The fundamental contribution in this direction is due to Harer \cite{H}, in which, inspired by the formal similarity between the family of mapping class groups and the classical groups, he shows that these groups exhibit \textit{homological stability}: each of the natural maps between the $\Gamma_{g,b}$ induced by inclusions of surfaces gives a homology isomorphism in some range of degrees which tends to infinity with $g$.
+The fundamental contribution in this direction is due to Harer \cite{H}, in which, inspired by the formal similarity between the family of mapping class groups and the classical groups, he shows that these groups exhibit \textit{homological stability}: each of the natural maps between the $\Gamma_{g,b}$ induced by inclusions of surfaces gives a homology isomorphism in a range of degrees which tends to infinity with $g$.
 This stability range was later improved by Ivanov \cite{Ivanov} and Boldsen \cite{Boldsen}, and extended to also deal with certain coefficient modules.

 More recently, there has been a great deal of interest in generalising and extending these results.
-Wahl \cite{Wahl} has extended the techniques of Harer and Ivanov to prove homological stability for the mapping class groups $\mathcal{N}_{n,b}$ of non-orientable surfaces.
-Cohen and Madsen \cite{CM, CM2} defined certain moduli spaces $\mathcal{S}_{g,b}(X)$ of ``surfaces $\Sigma_{g,b}$ in a background space $X$" (which specialise to $B\Gamma_{g,b}$ when $X$ is a point) and used techniques of Ivanov to prove homological stability for these.
+Wahl \cite{Wahl} has extended the techniques of Harer and Ivanov to prove homological stability for mapping class groups of non-orientable surfaces.
+Cohen and Madsen \cite{CM, CM2} have defined certain moduli spaces $\mathcal{S}_{g,b}(X)$ of ``surfaces $\Sigma_{g,b}$ in a background space $X$" (which specialise to $B\Gamma_{g,b}$ when $X$ is a point) and used techniques of Ivanov to prove homological stability for these.
 The purpose of this paper is to generalise the above results to \textit{moduli spaces of surfaces with tangential structure}, which we now define.